Sage-Cat/SageStore/docs/Project_Documentation.md

 - **SageStoreClient**: Serves as the entry point and orchestrator for the application.
 It initializes and runs the necessary components, including new modules like UserManagementModule and RoleManagementModule.
 - **UiManager**: Manages the user interface elements, including their initialization and updates.
 This now includes new views like UserManagementView and RoleManagementView.
 - **UiComponent Interface**: An interface for all UI components.
 Helps in adhering to the Open/Closed Principle, allowing new views to be added with minimal or no change to existing code.
-- **IModule Interface**: An interface for all application logic modules, encouraging a modular approach and easier testing.
+- **IModule Interface**: An interface for all models, encouraging a modular approach and easier testing.

 **Views:**